What You’ll Learn 🛠️

 displacement.

 The three curves have different slopes, but the peaks in the spectrum occur at the same frequencies in each case.
-The same information about the vibration levels is contained in each curve, but the way the information is presented differs considerably.
+Each curve contains the same information about the vibration levels, but the way this information is presented differs considerably.

-The parameter selected for vibration measurement is usually the one with the flattest curve (the most horizontally aligned spectrum).
-This parameter requires the smallest dynamic range in the measuring instruments, so the signal-to-noise ratio is higher - the parameter with the flattest curve is velocity and this is also the parameter that is most frequently used.
+The parameter selected for vibration measurement is usually the one with the flattest curve (i.e., the most horizontally aligned spectrum).
+This parameter requires the smallest dynamic range in the measuring instruments, resulting in a higher signal-to-noise ratio.
+The parameter with the flattest curve is velocity, which is also the parameter most frequently used.

-The advantage of Dewesoft dual-core technology is the wide dynamic range and can detect very small or very high vibrations at the same time.
-So there is no need to select the parameter with the smallest dynamic range when performing balancing with Dewesoft equipment.
-But the velocity is the most commonly chosen parameter because it is used in most standards.
+The advantage of Dewesoft’s dual-core technology is its wide dynamic range, allowing it to detect very small or very high vibrations simultaneously.
+Therefore, there is no need to select the parameter with the smallest dynamic range when performing balancing using Dewesoft equipment.
+However, velocity remains the most commonly chosen parameter because it is referenced in most standards.

 Static, couple and dynamic unbalance